FullExpression/web-app/README.md

 # 🧑‍🦰 FullExpression Web App

-FullExpression Web Application allow users to generate, see and interact with emotion recognition.
+FullExpression Web Application allow users to generate, see and interact with emotion recognition software.

 ## 🏷️ Main Features